 Likewise using a large image in the URL but then specifying the smaller size it should display at in the image dimensions is a faux pas.
 The browser will do the work of scaling your original image to the size you specified, but you'll still incur the bandwidth cost of transferring the original image size.
 That means you'll pay the penalty for site speed.

 Use Google Page Insights To Test Your Site Speed And Get Recommendations

 Wherever possible, you should take the time to make images in the exact dimensions you want to display them.
-Using one large image and then relying on the browser to scale it to fit the displayed size is shoddy work unless you are purposely using built in scaling options.
+Using one large image and then relying on the browser to scale it to fit the displayed size is shoddy work unless you are purposely using built-in scaling options.

 Image Aspect Ratio

-Aspect ratio is critical; it is the relationship between width and height of the image expressed as a scale.
+Aspect ratio is critical; it is the relationship between the width and height of the image expressed as a scale.
 Digital cameras shoot images that are typically 4:3 aspect ratio.
 Widescreen TV uses 16:9 aspect ratio.

 All images have a fixed aspect ratio.
 The only way to change it is to crop the image.
 So to please the lazy website designer, programs have come up with ingenious ways of cropping images on the fly and scaling them to fit.
 Indiscriminately amputating legs and severing heads in the process.

 I'm going to tell you something that will make your life a whole lot more comfortable as an eCommerce entrepreneur.
 Come closer; I want to whisper in your ear...